1jour1vin

 manual

-in tanks, and a little in barrels during malolactic fermentation
+in tanks, with a brief period in barrels during malolactic fermentation

 Livestock farming